monniert/dti-clustering/README.md

 ### 4. Reproduce our qualitative results on MegaDepth

-1. You need to download desired landmarks from the original project [webpage](https://www.cs.cornell.edu/projects/megadepth/), e.g. Florence Cathedral
+1. You need to download desired landmarks from the original MegaDepth project [webpage](https://www.cs.cornell.edu/projects/megadepth/), e.g. Florence Cathedral
 2. Move images to a `datasets/megadepth/firenze/train` folder